The following programs are locally produced.

 Fourth Sunday of every month from 6 - 7 pm

 Topics related to pets, wildlife, livestock and other animals are explored in this lively half-hour program.
 Look for interviews covering climate change and the effects of a warming planet on wildlife and species extinction, middle schoolers talking about factory farming, and in-depth looks at local organizations working to save animals from abuse and abandonment.
-Animals Matter airs the fourth Wednesday of the month at 1 PM.
+Animals Matter airs the second Friday of the month at 1 PM.

 Southern Oregon's Labor Radio Program